rhannequin/upgrade-ubuntu/README.md

 ### Plugins

-- Firebug
-- Live HTTP Headers
-- Web Developer
 - Adblock Plus
-- Pocket
-- JSONView
-- feedly
-- Firefox OS Simulator
-- ColorZilla
+- Ecosia

 **Tip**: to select Software Center for apt files from Firefox, select the following script: `/usr/bin/software-center`.

 ### Use Aurora

-To use Firefox Aurora instead of the stable release:
+To install Firefox Aurora instead of the stable release:

     sudo add-apt-repository ppa:ubuntu-mozilla-daily/firefox-aurora
     sudo apt-get update